everpress-co/mailster/readme.txt

 = Version 2.4.7 =

+* improved: action type is now returned in form submission
 * improved: form submission on errors
 * fixed: content type selection not respected on dynamic insertion mode